karaoc/dayz.test/[TEMP]-Adding-custom-airdrops.md

 Float.
 The speed of the plane.

 ### "Container"
 String.
-What container will be used for the airdrop.
-By default you can choose between :
+What type of airdrops will be spawned :
-* ExpansionAirdropContainer_Military
-* ExpansionAirdropContainer_Basebuilding
-* ExpansionAirdropContainer_Medical
-* ExpansionAirdropContainer
+* Random

 ### "DropLocation"
 Array.